leereilly/octocoder/README.md

 # About

-This is a simple, RESTful, rack/sinatra-based web service utility for use by [Coderwall](http://www.coderwall.com) to answer the question "how many commits has a particular user made to particular source code repository on GitHub".
-It'll be used to generate thousands of achievements for e.g.
+This is a simple, RESTful, rack/sinatra-based web service utility for use by [Coderwall](http://www.coderwall.com) to answer the question "__how many contributions has a particular user made to particular source code repository on GitHub?__".
+It'll (hopefully) be used to generate thousands of achievements for Coderwall e.g.

-* Riding the Rails - contributed to the Rails framework.
+* Riding the Rails - user has contributed to the Rails framework.
-* In the Wee Small Hours - contributed to the Sinatra framework.
+* In the Wee Small Hours - user has contributed to the Sinatra framework.

-In a nutshell, you'll quest `http://coderwall-contributor-service.heroku.com/v1/rails/rails/leereilly` and get the following JSON response:
+In a nutshell, you'll quest `http://coderwall-contributor-service.heroku.com/rails/rails/leereilly` and get the following JSON response:

-    "count" = 6
+    {"count":0}

 # Installation